Kalyan-77/Library-Management-System-in-Java/README.md

 # Library Management System
-Project Overview: This project involves building a simple library management system in C++.
-This system would allow the librarian to manage books and keep track of issued books.
-The librarian should be able to add new books, search for books, issue a book, and return a book.

-The project will provide students an opportunity to apply knowledge of various data structures such as arrays, linked lists, trees, and more in a practical scenario.
-It will also involve implementing essential algorithms for searching and sorting.
+Project Overview:
+This project implements a basic Library Management System in Java.
+It enables a librarian to efficiently manage book inventory and track book issuance.
+The system supports adding, searching, issuing, returning, and deleting books, offering a practical application of data structures like linked lists.

 Features:

-Add New Books: The librarian should be able to add new books to the system.
-Each book has a unique ID, title, author, and status (available or issued).
-Use an array or linked list to store book data.
+Add New Books: Librarians can add books to the system, each identified by a unique ID, with details such as title, author, and availability status (available or issued).
+The system uses a linked list to manage book data.

-Search for a Book: The librarian should be able to search for a book by its title or ID.
-If the book is found, display its details.
-Implement a search algorithm (like binary search if the list of books is sorted, or a simple linear search) to find a book.
+Search for a Book: Books can be searched by either their ID or title.
+When a book is found, its details, including availability status and issued information, are displayed.
+The system uses a linear search to locate books.

-Issue a Book: When a book is issued, change its status from available to issued and store the details of the student to whom the book has been issued.
-Consider using a stack or queue structure to manage book issues.

-Return a Book: When a book is returned, change its status from issued to available and remove the details of the student to whom the book had been issued.
+Issue a Book: Books can be issued to students, with the system updating their status to "Issued" and recording the student's name.
+The system prevents a book from being issued more than once.

+Return a Book: Returned books are marked as "Available" again, and the student's information is cleared from the record.

-List All Books: The librarian should be able to view a list of all books in the library.
-Implement a sorting algorithm (like quick sort or merge sort) to display the books in a sorted manner (by ID or title).
+List All Books: Librarians can view all the books in the system, with details like ID, title, author, and current status (available or issued).
+The system displays the books as they were added.

-Delete a Book: The librarian should be able to delete a book from the system.
-If you're using a linked list to store books, this will involve removing a node from the list.
+Delete a Book: Books can be deleted from the system using either their ID or title.
+The system removes the book node from the linked list.

+Input Validation: The system ensures that all user inputs, especially integers like book IDs and menu options, are correctly entered to avoid errors.